Heal All (Prunella vulgaris).

 Photosynthetic Pathway: Self Heal is a C3 Weed.

 Flower: The flowers of Heal All are dark violet to purple and about 1 cm high.
-In the Spring, the weed begins to flower, and has tube-like flower clusters at the end of stems.
+In the Spring, the weed begins to flower, and you can see tube-like flower clusters at the end of the stems.
 Once it flowers, the seed head goes brown.

 Height: It is a low growing weed, but can be up to 30 cm tall.

-Leaf length: The leaves of Self Heal are wider at the base, and taper toward the end.
+Leaf length: The leaves of Self Heal are wider at the base, and taper towards the end.
 They have a cover of short, coarse hairs.

 Reproduction: This weed spreads by seed in the late Summer and Autumn.
 This restricts the growth of other plants, particularly grass in lawns.

-Comments: In closely mown turf, the leaves a stunted dark purple colour.
-When you look down at this weed from directly above, each set of leaves is rotated 90° from the previous set.
+Comments: In closely mown turf, the leaves have a dark purple colour.
+When you look down at this weed from directly above, each set of leaves is rotated at 90° from the previous set.

 It is mistaken for: